jcathalina/drugex-plus-r/README.md

 # Known development issues
 - black requires specific versions of typing-extensions, so you may need to run ```pip install typing-extensions --upgrade``` first.
+- If you are developing on a mac, you may run into issues with xgboost.
+To fix this, you need to have cmake installed, which can be done by running the following commands (assuming you have brew installed): `brew install gcc@11`, followed by `brew install cmake`.
+Note that because RA Score has a hard dependency on tensorflow-gpu to run their pretrained models, development on a mac is currently limited to just the base functionality of DrugEx+R (unless you have a CUDA-compatible GPU).

 # Additional information
 The paper that accompanies the original DrugEx v2 code can be found [here](https://chemrxiv.org/engage/chemrxiv/article-details/60c75834469df47f67f455b9).